nubunto/vise/README.md

  * `POST /api/save` note: all parameters are inside a FormData.
   * file: File to be uploaded.
   * days: Days which the file exists inside the server.
+  * token: Optional.
+If provided, the server will store the file under this token.
+This token is provided for the first time this URL is called.
+It is not intended to be created by the user, although it could be used as such.
   * The object returned contains:
     * ok: boolean
     * message: string